-The Department of Teacher Education includes undergraduate and graduate programs leading to licensure in Elementary, Secondary, and Special Education.
-Department of Teacher Education also includes Transition-to-Teaching programs at the Elementary and Secondary levels, stand-alone or embedded licensure programs for teaching English Language Learners, Early Childhood Education, Intense Intervention, Mild Intervention, and the Foundations of Education minor for students interested in exploring education as a discipline without pursuing a license to teach.
+The Department of Teacher Education includes undergraduate and graduate programs leading to licensure in Elementary Education, Secondary Education, and Special Education.
+It also includes Transition-to-Teaching programs at the Elementary and Secondary levels, stand-alone or embedded licensure programs for teaching English Language Learners, Early Childhood Education, Intense Intervention, Mild Intervention, and the Foundations of Education minor for students interested in exploring education as a discipline without pursuing a license to teach.

 Department of Teacher Education